Black Tea

 Assam Assam Full-bodied, malty, robust

-Ceylon (Sri Lanka) Black Teas
+Ceylon Black Teas (Sri Lanka)

-• Fresh and lively aroma
+• Fresh, lively aroma

-• Bright amber color
+• Bright amber colour

 • Subtle citrus notes

-• Excellent as iced tea
+• Excellent served as iced tea

-Black tea distinguishes itself from white tea, green tea, and oolong tea by its higher theine content.
-This means that a cup of black tea has more stimulating or even exciting properties than other types of tea.
-However, keep in mind that the recommendations to drink up to 5 teas daily also apply to (and especially!) black tea: in other words, you can enjoy 1 to 5 cup(s) of this brewed beverage per day without experiencing side effects related to overconsumption of theine, such as difficulty concentrating, sleep disturbances, or increased irritability.
+Black tea contains more caffeine than white, green, or oolong tea, which means a cup of black tea has more stimulating properties than other varieties.
+That said, the recommendation to enjoy up to 5 cups a day applies equally (and especially!) to black tea: in other words, you can savour 1 to 5 cups of this infused brew each day without experiencing the side effects of excessive caffeine intake, such as difficulty concentrating, sleep disturbances, or increased irritability.

-• a second in mid-morning, during your office break,
+• a second mid-morning, during your break,

-• a third during lunch,
+• a third with lunch,

 What is the difference between black tea and green tea?